Luke 10:39

 And she had a sister called Mary, which also sat at Jesus' feet, and heard his word.

-And she had a sister called Mary, who also sat at the Lord's feet, and heard his word.
+She had a sister named Mary, who sat at the Lord's feet and listened to what he said.

-And she had a sister called Mary, who also, having sat down at the feet of Jesus was listening to his word.
+And she had a sister, whose name was Maryam, and she came and sat herself at the feet of Our Lord, and she was listening to his words.

 And she had a sister called Mary, who also sat at Jesus' feet, and heard his word.